President, Senior Staff, and Board

 Baldwin, New York

-Ms. DiBrita earned a BS in Music Education from Hartwick College and a MA in Secondary Education form Hofstra University.
+Ms. DiBrita earned a BS in Music Education from Hartwick College in 1961 and a MA in Secondary Education from Hofstra University.
 She began her career as a music teacher at Seaford Junior High School in Seaford, New York where she taught voice and directed the choir.
 Elaine taught at the New York State Music Camp at Hartwick College for three summers, taught private piano lessons for 15 years and has directed and produced several musical productions over the course of her career.
 In her retirement, Elaine is an extensive traveler, visiting four of the seven continents.
 She maintains her interest in theater, while balancing her time with swimming, gardening, and crafts.

 Edward B. Droesch '82

 Mr. Droesch is Managing Director in the Municipal Bond Department at Goldman Sachs in New York City.
 In 2007, he rejoined Goldman as head of the firm's municipal syndicated desk.
 Prior to rejoining Goldman, he was a Managing Director at Citigroup where he also managed the syndicate desk.
 Mr. Droesch is a former board member of the Larchmont-Mamaroneck Youth Lacrosse Program.
 He is currently Vice Chairman of the Municipal Executive Committee of the Securities Industry and Financial Markets Association.
 He graduated from Hartwick with a BA in Management.